-Zynga Inc. (ZNGA) Vice President Roy Sehgal and Steve Schreck, a general manager, are departing as the largest maker of social games struggles to keep top managers amid a stock-price decline.
+Zynga Inc. (ZNGA:US) Vice President Roy Sehgal and Steve Schreck, a general manager, are departing as the largest maker of social games struggles to keep top managers amid a stock-price decline.

 Sehgal, who joined in 2009 and created Café World, is resigning to take time off of work, he said in a telephone interview yesterday.
 Schreck is leaving to join a game startup founded by another Zynga alumnus, Mike Verdu, according to Zynga.